exelix11/mono-nx/notes/writeup.md

 - File paths on libnx are rooted with the name of the newlib device they refer to, the most common are `sdmc:/` and `romfs:/`.
 Most C functions like `readlink` and `getcwd` will return paths in this format.
 Unfortunately, this breaks all posix code around paths.
 For C# I implemented support into the `Path` class and file access now works as intended.
 Native mono code such as the dll loader will fail when one such path is passed, my workaround for this is using `/` rooted paths which refer to the device of the current working directory but you won't be able to mix loading files from the sd card and the romfs.
 - While playing around with async sockets I had mono throw a fatal error after it tried to call `pthread_kill`, which is not supported on switch.
 I tracked this down to `mono_thread_info_resume` and related functions.
 My workaround here was switching thread mode to cooperative, this comes with a [set of implications](https://github.com/dotnet/runtime/blob/main/docs/design/mono/mono-thread-state-machine.md#cooperative-suspend) but I don't think this affects us much.

 As for issues I couldn't figure out, there is something that corrupts the state of the homebrew process and subsequent homebrew ran in the same process will crash.
 This is an issue specific to switch homebrew due to the legacy of how nro files are loaded by [nx-hbloader](https://github.com/switchbrew/nx-hbloader): typically they all share the same process as far as the OS can see.
 So if we have some kernel resource leak our homebrew might exit fine but the next one will fail in a way that is hard to debug.

 In this specific case I've noticed that the next homebrew in line will likely crash when writing to memory returned by malloc.
 Specific applications like the mono interpreter itself and [ftpd](https://github.com/mtheall/ftpd) consistently reproduce this issue while not every other homebrew I tried does.

 I debugged both:
 - The interpreter crashes inside mono initialization in `_malloc_r` itself.
-- ftpd crashes inside of `memset` called by libnx while initializing the `tmem` needed for `socketInitializeDefault`.
+- ftpd crashes inside of `memset` called by libnx while initializing the [`tmem`]([https://github.com/switchbrew/libnx/blob/master/nx/source/kernel/tmem.c#L25](https://github.com/switchbrew/libnx/blob/de7cfeb3d95990abfd7595d49ab8d89a11099178/nx/source/kernel/tmem.c#L25)) needed for [`socketInitializeDefault`](https://github.com/switchbrew/libnx/blob/de7cfeb3d95990abfd7595d49ab8d89a11099178/nx/source/services/bsd.c#L239).

 In both cases the pointer that causes the data abort seems to be correct, as in it points close enough to the heap region.
 It is worth mentioning that every homebrew is statically linked with its own allocator so as far as I know heap corruption shouldn't pass between apps.

 While mono has had reports of problems with the deinit code [here](https://github.com/mono/mono/issues/20191) and [here](https://stackoverflow.com/questions/10651230/multiple-mono-jit-init-mono-jit-cleanup-issue), I can't say if this is the exact cause.
-My guess would be something related ti memory permission but from the logs of my JIT code nothing ever touches that the affected region.
+My guess would be something related to memory permissions but from the logs of my JIT code nothing ever touches that the affected region.
 I tried to reproduce this by replicating the API calls I suspected without mono in the loop but it was to no avail.

 In the end I decided to add yet another workaround and always terminate the process when the interpreter finishes running, this should avoid hitting seemingly unexplainable crashes.